thefeng/caliper_actuator/caliper_actuator/content.md

 * **Arduino + Motor Shield OR 12V Power Supply**
     * This system is designed to operate as a servomotor - ie. a linear actuator with feedback control.
 The output of the digital caliper can be fed into an Arduino (or similar microprocessor) which can then control the power of a motor shield driving the DC motor (potentially using a PID loop) to achieve desired positioning.
     * However, a simple benchtop power supply will be able to test the mechanical linear positioning system.
+* **Cable Crimps and Connector Housings** (Optional)
+    * Depending on how you want to connect the output from the digital caliper to your microprocessor, you may want some crimps and housings to make a simple connector.
 * **Heatshrink and Cable Braid** (Optional)
     * Useful for keeping wires looking neat and tidy, but not essential